Skip to main content

 }

-For function widgets created through closure, Ribir provides a fn_widget! macro to simplify this process.
-Except for the two syntactic sugars @ and $ that we will talk about later in this chapter, you can simply think it will expand the code like this:
+For creating function widgets through closures, Ribir provides a fn_widget! macro to simplify this process.
+Apart from supporting the two syntactic sugars @ and $ that we will talk about next in this chapter, you can think of fn_widget! as expanding the code like this:

 {